2026 Education Policy

 Agreements with Other Institutions

-Articulation Agreements are formal higher education partnerships between at least
+Articulation Agreements are formal higher education partnerships between at least two

-acceptance into a designation program at REIC.
-Registrants can search for
+designation program at REIC.
+Registrants can search for educational partners on our

-educational partners on our website to determine if an agreement exists with their
+website to determine if an agreement exists with their current place of study.
+If an

-current place of study.
-If an institution is not listed and registrants wish to find out if
+institution is not listed and registrants wish to find out if they can receive credit for prior

-they can receive credit for prior learning, they should contact education@reic.com.
+learning, they should contact education@reic.ca.

 13 | P a g e

-REIC Education Policy v3.0 ENG (10282024)
+REIC Education Policy v5.0 ENG (01312026)

 7.0 APPENDIX